RohitSanap07/PRODIGY-WD-01/Readme.md

 <ul>Playing Tic Tac Toe</ul>

 ### Game Modes:
-1.Play vs Player: Choose this mode to play against another person.
+**1. Play vs Player:** Choose this mode to play against another person.
 Players take turns selecting their moves on the 3x3 grid.
-2.Play vs AI: Choose this mode to play against the computer.
+**2. Play vs AI:** Choose this mode to play against the computer.
 The AI will automatically make its move after you select yours.

 ### Objective:
 The goal is to align three of your symbols (either "X" or "O") in a row, column, or diagonal before your opponent does.